exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-samples/README.md

 ## Custom annotations and handlers

-Let's look custom annotation as an example of a postfix for `@FieldSet`.
+Let's look at custom annotation as an example of a postfix for `@FieldSet`.
 The example is placed in the the module `toolkit-camples-bundle` package `com.exadel.aem.toolkit.samples.annotations`.
 Annotation handler is placed in the package `com.exadel.aem.toolkit.samples.annotations.handlers`